Conventional Versus FHA Loan And Which Loan Program Is Best

 Private Mortgage Insurance Versus FHA Mortgage Insurance Premium

 Starting June 3, 2013, mortgage insurance premium is required on all FHA mortgage loans throughout the life of the loan.
-Currently, a homeowner with a 30 year fixed rate FHA mortgage loan who has been paying on their FHA loan for the past 60 months and has a 78% loan to value can have the monthly mortgage insurance premium waived.
+FHA had a previous guideline where a homeowner with a 30 year fixed rate FHA loan who have been paying on their FHA loan for the past 60 months and has a 78% loan to value could have the monthly mortgage insurance premium waived.

 Mortgage Insurance Is Cheaper For Conventional Loans

 Another advantage of a conventional loan versus an FHA loan is that the monthly mortgage insurance factor is less than that of an FHA loan.
 The monthly mortgage insurance factor with a conventional loan varies depending on the mortgage loan borrower but normally it is safe to assume that a factor of 0.70% of the mortgage loan amount can be used as a general guideline for a conventional mortgage loan factor.
 However, with an FHA mortgage loan, 0.85% of the mortgage loan amount is the factor.
 0.85% of the FHA mortgage loan amount will be charged as the mortgage insurance premium every year throughout the life of the FHA mortgage loan.

 A disadvantage of a conventional loan versus an FHA loan is that conventional mortgage rates are generally higher than an FHA mortgage loan.
 Current conventional mortgage rates are at 3.5% where starter mortgage rates on FHA mortgage loans are at 3.25%.